Kamen Rider Drive: Surprise Future: Story

 A mysterious black car arrives through a wormhole revealing an enigmatic black Kamen Rider that resembles Drive as it dispatches three black shift cars throughout Downtown Tokyo.
 Two of the shift cars take on Roidmude forms as they hijacked a truck as the mysterious black car showed up with a police car and a monster-like construction vehicle driving from behind.

-The next day, Shinosuke Tomari, Kiriko Shijima and Krim Steinbelt aka "Mr. Belt" are seen cruising in the Tridoron.
-Shinosuke takes out an envelope that is specifically given to him and Kiriko by Krim telling him not to open it until August 8.
+The next day, Shinnosuke Tomari, Kiriko Shijima and Krim Steinbelt aka "Mr. Belt" are seen cruising in the Tridoron.
+Shinnosuke takes out an envelope that is specifically given to him and Kiriko by Krim telling him not to open it until August 8.
 The trio respond to a police dispatch via radio communication as there is sightings of a Roidmude attack near downtown.
-As the opening title roles, Shinosuke quickly transform into Kamen Rider Drive and is fighting the Roidmude with Tridoron equipped with the Ride Boosters.
+As the opening title roles, Shinnosuke quickly transform into Kamen Rider Drive and is fighting the Roidmude with Tridoron equipped with the Ride Boosters.
 He then transforms into Drive Type Formula and is about to finish off the Roidmude until he is interrupted by a mysterious young man dressed in white shouting out to him, "Dad don't fire!"
-Confused at hearing someone calling him "dad," Shinosuke tried to ignore the mysterious young man.
+Confused at hearing someone calling him "dad," Shinnosuke tried to ignore the mysterious young man.
 When all of a sudden, Mr. Belt shouted out in a mysterious rage, "Shoot, SHOOT!
 Destroy everything!!"
 This triggered Drive into blasting a power plant causing collateral damage.
 Kiriko is then joined by her brother, Go Shijima as they try to figure out what is going on.
-Meanwhile, the Metropolitan Police declares Shinosuke Tomari as the culprit, and sentenced him to die.
-The young man stated that he is too late to change the past and so he and Shinosuke tried to run away knowing that they will be blamed for the incident.
+Meanwhile, the Metropolitan Police declares Shinnosuke Tomari as the culprit, and sentenced him to die.
+The young man stated that he is too late to change the past and so he and Shinnosuke tried to run away knowing that they will be blamed for the incident.
 The two of them are attacked by the mysterious dark Rider, now revealed as Kamen Rider Dark Drive, who is targeting the young man but suddenly recognizes Drive as the father of Eiji Tomari.
-Shinosuke tries to fight off Dark Drive but is having difficulties in battling his evil counterpart because Mr. Belt stated that he can't control the Drive Driver's functions.
-The mysterious young man appears driving the Tridoron rescuing Shinosuke and evading the Dark Drive, alike a group of armed S.W.A.T. officers who tried to execute Shinosuke.
+Shinnosuke tries to fight off Dark Drive but is having difficulties in battling his evil counterpart because Mr. Belt stated that he can't control the Drive Driver's functions.
+The mysterious young man appears driving the Tridoron rescuing Shinnosuke and evading the Dark Drive, alike a group of armed S.W.A.T. officers who tried to execute Shinnosuke.